amitdesai03/disco/README.md

 - P2P Incremental replication/sync (Using gossip)
 - Leader election on network partition (Using zookeeper/raft)
 - Distribution based on consistent hashing or sharding
+- Memory mapped to disk on host machine for large dataset
+- Catch up feature on new machine spin up

 ## Where will it be used?